tuoharju/Documents/SecurityPolicy.md

 ### Logins

 All logins are written into a log.
 Login pages have brute force protection.
+System enforces medium password strength.

 ### Vulnerability scanner

 We use [Detectify](https://detectify.com/) to run automated vulnerability tests once a week.

 ## Third-party integrations

+When available, we use two-factor authentication to log into third party services.

 ### Bank transactions